Crank Brothers Egg Beater 3 Review

 Our Analysis and Test Results

 The Crank Brothers Egg Beater 3 is a subtle upgrade to the previously tested Egg Beater 2, employing stainless wings instead of stamped steel.
 Overall, the Egg Beater pedal line-up is one of the most iconic designs in the bicycle world.
 The simple pedal design, with its obvious egg-beater namesake origin, is so straightforward and elegant that they make others look clunky and complicated.
-They're the only pedal on the market with four sided entry and have become well known for their ability to resist packing up with mud.
+They're the only pedal on the market with four-sided entry and have become well known for their ability to resist packing up with mud.
 Lacking any type of platform or adjustability, their core user group seems to care more about weight than other performance factors.
 The Egg Beater is offered in four flavors, ranging in price from $60 to $450, for the "lightest pedal in the world."

 Ease of Entry

 Despite their four-sided entry, we rated these as some of the hardest pedals to engage.
-If your cleat doesn't hit exactly where it needs to, the pedal has a tendency to roll underfoot.
+If your cleat doesn't hit exactly where it needs to, the pedal tends to roll underfoot.
 In technical situations, this tiny pedal can seem like an impossibly small target.
 With other pedals, there is sometimes a mashing that you do with your shoe until the cleat engages, the Egg Beater doesn't allow for that.
 Mashing your foot often results in your shoe in the dirt.

 Ease of Exit